Meet past months’

 photography competition winners

-Please note: the 2nd edition of One Day in Venezia is open with monthly contests
+Please note: the 2nd edition of One Day in Venezia is closed and we are about to announce the yearly Grand Winner.

 For JULY 2017 we had 2 winners ex-aequo: